 Curated for Expats

-41 matching cards
+31 matching cards

 Filtered by no fx fee, stablecoin spend

 Moving to a new country creates a financial gap.
 Your old bank charges 3% on every foreign transaction.
 Your new country's banks require residency permits, utility bills, or employer letters you do not yet have.
 International wire transfers take 3-5 business days and cost $25-50 per transaction.
-For the first months after relocation - and often much longer - expats live in a financial no-man's land between two banking systems that do not communicate well.
+For the first months after relocation, and often much longer, expats live in a financial no-man's land between two banking systems that do not communicate well.

 Crypto cards solve the immediate problem: spend anywhere Visa or Mastercard is accepted at 0% FX, funded by stablecoins that anyone can send you from anywhere in the world.
 No local bank account required.
 No waiting for paperwork.
 No currency conversion surcharges.
-Your employer, clients, or family send USDC to your wallet, you load the card, and you are spending in local currency within minutes.

 The longer-term value is equally significant.
-Traditional expat banking - maintaining accounts in two countries with wire transfers between them - costs $500-$2,000/year in fees, spreads, and transfer charges.
+Traditional expat banking, maintaining accounts in two countries with wire transfers between them, costs $500-$2,000/year in fees, spreads, and transfer charges.
 A 0% FX crypto card with cashback eliminates those fees and earns money back on every purchase.

 Expat Card Comparison